iiitl/student-hub/docs/AUTHENTICATION.md

 1. User enters email and password
 2. System verifies the email exists and password is correct
-3. If the user signed up with Google but hasn't set a password, they're prompted to create one
-4. After successful authentication, the user is redirected to the requested page
+3. After successful authentication, the user is redirected to the requested page

 ### Setting Password for Google Users